GTRONICK/QNote/README.md

 # HOW TO INSTALL:

 Just decompress the zip file and run QNote.exe.
-If you have already downloaded QChrono, or QBack, or an older version of QNote, you can extract or download the QNote.exe (QNote_v1.5.0_OnlyExe.zip) file and place it, into the QChrono's or previous version folder.
+If you have already downloaded QChrono, or QBack, or an older version of QNote, you can extract or download the QNote.exe file and place it, into the QChrono's or previous version folder.

+**WARNING!**: If this is not the first time you install or extract the files, please remove the config.ini file first before lauch the application.

 # HOW TO USE: